 In ancient times, it was used much more than today, especially for headaches and migraines, also in connection with premenstrual syndrome.
 It works soothing and facilitates digestion.

-In addition to migraine, this herb also has very beneficial effects in rheumatic pain, joint pain and arthritis.
+In addition to migraines, this herb also has very beneficial effects on rheumatic pain, joint pain, and arthritis.
 It works against inflammation and relaxes muscles.

 The feverfew is not suitable for pregnant women, for breast-feeding mothers and for those who are taking medicines for blood.
-It is also not suitable for children younger than two years old.
+It is also not suitable for children younger than 2 years.
 It should also be avoided by those who are allergic to yarrow or chamomile and other plants such as Echinacea or chicory.
 It is a good idea to consult a doctor or pharmacist about taking it for medical reasons.

 The parthenolide agent is the most important ingredient in the feverfew and there are clinical studies that prove that this substance helps with headaches, as it even reduces the frequency of migraine and shortens the duration of seizures.
 It also alleviates symptoms such as vomiting and bad condition.

-In addition to general anti-inflammatory action, parthenolide also inhibits the adhesion of blood platelets, which obviously have a significant effect on the formation of migraine, hinders the release of serotonin from them, thereby preventing abnormal vascular tension typical of the headache.
+In addition to general anti-inflammatory action, parthenolide also inhibits the adhesion of blood platelets, which obviously have a significant effect on the formation of migraine, hinders the release of serotonin from them, thereby preventing abnormal vascular tension typical of the headaches.

 Clinical studies show that migraine attacks are rarer and weaker after taking feverfew.
 Lactones are toxic to various human tumor cells; parthenolides inhibit the duplication of DNA because they prevent the incorporation of thymidine.
-They destroy microbes, bacteria, yeasts and fungi.
+They destroy microbes, bacteria, yeasts, and fungi.

 The drug does not interfere with the management of vehicles and other machines.
 It should not be taken during pregnancy and breast-feeding, as it may cause abortion.
-It affects on the menstrual cycle.
+It affects the menstrual cycle.